Agnieszka-21/madlibs/README.md

 At least a few different short and engaging stories should be available so that the user can play the game multiple times, and maybe even re-use their words with various stories to have some extra fun without too much effort.

 #### Implementation
 Eight stories will be provided, each with a different theme, some of them loosely based on well-known books and films to create some entertaining references.
 Once all word inputs are obtained from the user, one of the stories will be randomly chosen and printed to the terminal.
-The user will be also asked right away (underneath the story) if they would like to play again, and if they choose to do so, they will be given an option to re-use their words so that they can enjoy reading various fun stories without having to provide new words each time.
+The user will be asked right away (underneath the story) if they would like to play again, and if they choose to do so, they will be given an option to re-use their words so that they can enjoy reading various fun stories without having to provide new words each time.
 Should they choose this option mutiple times and run out of available stories, they will be informed that they can restart the game.

 ### The Skeleton Plane